roman-milk/roman-milk.github.io/carlas-revenge.md

  "Is that your roundabout way of saying that we are going to keep on going?"

  "You heard the tape.
 They've gotten away with it for a little over a year and you and I have only been at it for a couple of months.
 They owe us another ten or twelve months and then of course there are the penalties and interest that could make it even longer."
-Report_Story #3